 For Patients & Caregivers

-Many studies have shown that yoga reduces symptoms of carpal tunnel syndrome, irritable bowel syndrome, asthma, seizures, diabetes, migraine headaches, depression and anxiety.
+Studies have shown that yoga can be helpful for patients with irritable bowel syndrome, asthma, diabetes, migraine headaches, depression, and anxiety.
 It is also practiced for weight maintenance.
 Cancer survivors including those recently diagnosed report better sleep, less stress, and improved mood and quality of life with the practice of yoga.
 Among less active cancer survivors, a restorative yoga practice may be easier to maintain, and also have benefits.
 Regular practice also increases benefits.

 Many clinical studies indicate that yoga can reduce anxiety.

 Some studies have linked yoga to reduced depression and positive mood.

 Small studies show that yoga may help problems such as shortness of breath and anxiety in patients with chronic obstructive pulmonary disease (COPD) and lung cancer.
 More studies are needed.